Meet the Staff

 Ellen Shupe

-Ellen works with faculty from across the institution interested in international education activities, including but not limited to, project-base learning, virtual exchanges, and Collaborative Online International Learning (COIL).
+Ellen works with faculty from across the institution interested in international education activities, including but not limited to, international virtual exchange, study abroad, and global learning in on-campus courses.
 She leads and curates both on-campus opportunities (consultations, workshops, resource collections, grants) and off-campus events (conferences, institutes).

 Email: [email protected]